 5. When the worst happens

-Many, but not all, policies include protection to help you with clean-up costs if there's been a murder, suicide or unattended death in the home, says Wilson.
+Many, but not all, policies include protection to help you with clean-up costs if there's been a murder, suicide or unattended death in the home.
+Not all policies have this coverage, so you need to look at the policy or discuss it with your agent.

 Copyright © 1998-2014 by Quinstreet, Inc. All Rights Reserved.
 Insurance licenses